 Wouldn’t you rather your raw milk yogurt look like this?

-That’s a high quality gelatin from grassfed cows, sold at Radiant Life for about fifteen bucks for a rather large bottle.
+A high quality gelatin from grassfed cows.
 I first introduced it to you in the post about real food protein sources for after a workout last week, but I really have it around hoping it would be the magic bullet for perfect raw yogurt.

 My husband said that if it tasted like beef broth, that would be a no go.
 Luckily, it doesn’t.